 Successful compliance training requires ample tuition for effective knowledge-building.
 The most effective way to expose vital information to employees is through engaging them in interactive and enhance gameplay, a top-tier LMS feature.
 This can be achieved through the successful implementation and execution of a gamification-based training strategy across your entire organization.

-eLearning games allow learners to learn from their failures, making for a practical approach to effectively retaining important information.
+eLearning games for adults allow learners to learn from their failures, making for a practical approach to effectively retaining important information.
 Talking about compliance training specifically, eLearning games harbor characteristics which are most suitable for this type.
 Given that compliance is about rules, eLearning is most effective when material is learnt through trial, error and repetition, just like rules.

 It is crucial for compliance training to be fully completed by every employee, placing ample emphasis on the development of an engaging training strategy.
 Completion rates are instantaneously boosted by well-designed eLearning games, as well as learners’ ability to make high-speed decisions useful in various compliance situations, such as health and safety.